As you’re reading this line right now, thousands of waste are getting dumped.

-Recycling is a process of the waste management system that involves converting used materials and solid wastes into usable products.
-Today, waste management has become the world’s most alarming issues.
-If not dealt with shortly, this issue might get significantly worse over time, causing severe problems across the globe.
+Recycling is one of the Three R’s of Waste Hierarchy – Reduce, Reuse and Recycle.
+Recycling is a process of hope that maybe, we can better manage our waste.
+Technically, recycling involves converting used materials and solid wastes into usable products.
+Today, waste management is an alarming issue.
+If not dealt with shortly, this issue can get significantly worse over time, causing severe problems across the globe.

-Paper: Paper wastes such as newspapers, books, magazines, note copy, and cardboard boxes are recyclable.
+Paper: Paper waste such as newspapers, books, magazines, notebooks, and cardboard boxes are recyclable.

 Glass: Glass products like broken glasses, glass cutlery, wine bottles, and beer bottles are recyclable.

-Metals: Metal products that can be recycled includes spray cans, paint cans, soda cans, and fruit cans.
+Metals: Metal products that can be recycled are spray cans, paint cans, soda cans, and fruit cans.

 Pros of Recycling

 Preserving the forest reduces the risk of natural disasters like landslides and floods while also improving the air quality.
-It also provides shelter and nourishment to the wild animals and birds.
+Forests also provide shelter and nourishment to the wild animals and birds.

-The modern world is having to face the signs of global warming that is apparently growing more complex than ever.
-The increasing temperature is melting sea ice and glaciers, shifting the usual precipitation patterns, and changing the entire ecosystem of the world.
+The modern world is the age of global warming.
+The earth’s inclining temperature is melting the sea ice and glaciers, shifting the usual precipitation patterns, and changing the entire ecosystem of the world.

-If you choose to manufacture the raw materials into finished products, it has to go through several undertakings like mining, extraction, transportation, and assembling.
-This process involves significant amounts of energy and effort.
+If you choose to manufacture the raw materials into new and usable products, it has to go through several processes like mining, extraction, transportation, and assembling.
+This process involves an enormous amount of resources, energy, and effort.

-Another significant concern the world is currently having to face is the waste management of non-biodegradable products.
-These solid wastes take an extended amount of time to decompose.
-When these waste materials are left to rot in landfills or burned in incinerators, it leaches harmful chemicals and contaminates the land, air, and water.
-Also, the industrial waste that comes out of companies manufacturing plastics and cans pollutes the environment and creates litter.
+Another significant concern is the waste management of non-biodegradable products.
+The solid waste takes an extended amount of time to decompose.
+When these waste materials are left to rot in landfills or burned in incinerators, they leach harmful chemicals and contaminate the land, air, and water.
+Also, industrial waste pollutes the environment and creates litter.

 However, if you choose to recycle these waste materials, you can transform the trash into fresh products.
 Instead of manufacturing these products from scratch, recycling them helps to reduce the possibility of littering and overflow of the rubbish.
 It also promotes proper and responsible waste management and put a stop to traditional disposable methods.

 The concept of recycling is simply revolutionary.
 It is a gateway to ecological activism that will help to preserve the resources of the planet for future generations.
-When an ordinary homeowner starts to become accustomed to the concept of recycling, they will possibly gain more eco-consciousness and participate in other eco-friendly activities.
+When a person starts to become familiar with the concept of recycling, they gain more eco-consciousness and thus, might participate in other eco-friendly activities.

-Even with small-scale movements like composting, solar energy consumption, and cut-short of single-use plastics, it will encourage people to adapt to the environment-friendly approach and eventually lead to a green lifestyle.
+Even with small-scale movements like composting, solar energy consumption, and cut-short of single-use plastics, they will encourage people to adapt to the environment-friendly approach and eventually lead to a green lifestyle.

 Cons of Recycling

-Recycling is not quite cost-effective.
-The initial cost for establishing a recycling protocol requires outstandingly high investment.
+Recycling is not quite affordable.
+The initial cost for establishing a recycling protocol requires a large investment.
 The price includes renting space, collection of waste materials, recycling units, heavy machinery, and utility vehicles.

-Most critics also argue that the cost of recycling actual outweighs its benefits.
+Most critics also argue that the cost of recycling actually outweighs its benefits.
 The majority of people can not afford to operate recycling initiatives.
 Generally, the space for landfills is far less costly, which makes landfill waste disposal much cheaper than recycling.
-Additionally, the costs of recycling also depend on the materials, which is why many choose not to recycle materials like plastics or glasses.
+Additionally, the costs also depend on the materials, which is why many choose not to recycle plastics or glasses.

 While recycling has tons of environmental benefits, the products manufactured from recycled waste may not guarantee quality products.
 In addition to that, not every recycled item is safe to use.
 To recycle paper, it requires bleaching.
 Bleach contains toxic chemicals that are harmful to the environment and human health.